rubdottocom/afr-sender/README.md

-afr-sender
+AFRSender
 ==========

-An example Android App that integrates with "A Faster Reader" https://play.google.com/store/apps/details?id=com.basetis.blinkingread.blinkingread
+**AFRSender** is an example Android App that integrates with **"A Faster Reader"** https://play.google.com/store/apps/details?id=com.basetis.blinkingread.blinkingread

 A Faster Reader, AFR, is a new way to read text on mobile devices.